 For AWS note that we omitted the very old cg1.2xlarge instance type since this is no longer fully supported by AWS and we were unable to even get our test to run.
 For each provider, when analysing price, we used the price from their primarily advertised region where multiple regions are available.
 Most providers with multiple regions vary their pricing in each region to account for local costs.
 All pricing was in USD.

-The Quadro VCA is an appliance offering which has been specifically tuned to run Iray.
-In addition to very high performance it also offers Iray IQ mode allowing large numbers of Quadro VCA appliances to be interconnected for extreme performance.
-We didn’t have access to large quantities of Quadro VCA appliances for our tests, however below are the results for a single Quadro VCA to give you a feeling for the performance.
+The DGX-1 and Quadro VCA are an appliance offering which has been specifically tuned to run demanding GPU accelerated applications.
+In addition to very high performance, the Quadro VCA specifically offers Iray IQ mode allowing large numbers of Quadro VCA appliances to be interconnected for extreme performance.
+We didn’t have access to large quantities of Quadro VCA appliances for our tests, however below are the results for a single Quadro VCA to give you a feeling for the performance as well as a single DGX-1.
 We put this in its own section because including it in the main bare metal graph scales the single cards too small!

 All benchmarks have been performed under Linux (usually CentOS 7.2) with the latest available NVIDIA drivers (as of writing 375.20).
 Some tests were performed on older drivers where administrative access to the machines was not available.
 Where we have full control over the environment the following setup was utilised.